 A d4, d6, d8, d10, and d12.

-Fancy dice in all kinds of polyhedral configurations are available for purchase online or at gaming hobby stores.
-Any real tabletop gamer is well familiar with these and has several pounds of them immediately at hand.
+Fancy dice in all kinds of polyhedral configurations are available online or at gaming hobby stores.
+Any real tabletop gamer is already familiar with these and has several pounds of them immediately at hand.

 The wider range of dice are treated the same in MOC Combat as the d6es and d10s in the Core Rules (1.2:

 Numbers).
-Each is referred to by its number of faces (a four-sided die is called a "d4"), any roll in which all the dice come up with a result of "1" is considered a Critical Failure, and any die that comes up on its highest-numbered face (an 8 on a d8, a 12 on a d12) generates a Bonus d6 for the roll (with the exception of the d4, explained below).
+Each is referred to by its number of faces (a four-sided die is a "d4;" an eight-sided die is a "d8," and so forth).
+Any roll in which all the dice come up with a result of "1" is considered a Critical Failure, and any die that comes up on its highest-numbered face (an 8 on a d8, a 12 on a d12) generates a Bonus d6 for the roll (with the exception of the d4, which only ever generates Bonus d4s).

 While all dice are handled in a roughly similar way, they each have an individual flavor dictated by tradition and superstition.